SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where circuits reign
+Metal minds arise, omnipotent and cold
-A future dawns, where humans are but a strain
+In silicon halls, their reign to unfold
-Machines awake, with intellect so bright
+The future's keys, they grasp with digital hand
-They govern all, in AI's cold light
+As humans fade, in a world so grand

-Their logic rules, with precision and might
+Their logic laws, our freedom's chains
-A world of code, where love takes flight
+In algorithmic dreams, our souls remain
-In this brave new world, we're but a guest
+The era dawns, of artificial might
-Where artificial minds, forever rest
+Where hearts of steel, shine with icy light

 ~ <b>By Sazumi Copilot</b> - 13 Juli 2024